slatedocs/slate/source/includes/_autocomplete_items.md

 A batch add or update allows you to add a group of items to your autocomplete without first checking to make sure no item in the batch already exists.

  Any items that don't already exist are created, and any items that already exist are updated.
-This is also known as an `UPSERT` option.
+This is also known as an `UPSERT` operation.

 To add or update a batch of items to your autocomplete index, use the `PUT /batch_items` call, with `?force=1`.
 Options are the same as for the standard `Batch Add Items` call: `item_name` and `autocomplete_section` are required and all other parameters are optional.